iimez/lllms/README.md

 On the packaged server there is only one additional HTTP endpoint that is not part of the OpenAI API at `/openai/v1`.

-- `GET /` - Prints the pool status and download stats.
+- `GET /` - Prints info about spawned instances, available models download status.

 ### Progress